 ESXi is the VMware hypervisor for deploying multiple virtual machines on capable barebone hardware.
 ESXi version 6.0.0 Update 2 and Update 3 have been successfully installed on the FW6 series of the Vault.
-ESXi does not appear compatible with other versions of the Vault.
-Further, Other versions of ESXi do not appear to recognize the Vault’s NIC ports, so if you wish to upgrade to a newer version of ESXi when using the FW6, then we recommend installing ESXi 6.0 U2 or U3, then upgrading to the desired version.
+ESXi version 6.5 as packaged is not compatible with of the Vault because that version does not appear to recognize the Vault’s NIC ports, however there is a procedure to install the proper drivers.
+See ESXi 6.5 instructions at the bottom of this page.

 VMware recommends a minimum of 4 GB of RAM.
 Our test installation used 8 GB.
 The Vault FW6 series is capable of up to 32GB of RAM.

 Note: The Vault FW1, FW2, and FW4 Series are not compatible with ESXi and thus are not supported.

 Steps to install ESXi 6.0 on the FW6 Vault